 He also has written The Year That Defined American Journalism: 1897 and the Clash of Paradigms (2006).

 Campbell's first book, The Emergent Independent Press in Benin and Côte d'Ivoire: From Voice of State to Advocate of Democracy (1998), examined the wellsprings of independent-minded journalism in francophone West Africa.

 His second book, Yellow Journalism: Puncturing the Myths, Defining the Legacies (2001), challenged prominent myths and misunderstandings of the yellow press period in the United States at the end of the nineteenth century.
 He also is the author of The Spanish-American War: American Wars and the Media in Primary Documents (2005).

-Campbell earned his Ph.D. in mass communication at the University of North Carolina at Chapel Hill in 1997.
+Campbell earned his Ph.D. in mass communication at the University of North Carolina at Chapel Hill.

 His assignments as a professional journalist included covering nuclear arms negotiations in Geneva, youth unrest in Swiss urban centers, the challenge to communist rule in Poland, political upheaval across West Africa, and the consequences of the world's deadliest industrial disaster at Bhopal, India.

 His research has been published in Journalism and Mass Communication Quarterly, American Journalism, Journalism History, Editor & Publisher, and American Journalism Review.

 Campbell has won national awards from the Society of Professional Journalists, as well as AEJMC and the American Journalism Historians Association.